ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell3.md

 - Opens file in read+write mode with UTF-8 encoding
 - Checks if fixes are already applied by looking for marker
 - If not applied:
-  - Writes marker comment to identify ANXETY modifications
+  - Writes marker comment to identify ScarySingleDocs modifications
   - Adds hypernetwork directory argument to command line parser **Usage**: Post-installation fixes for Classic UI compatibility **Key Features**: